ViniciusMaiaM/ViniciusMaiaM/README.md

 **What I'm doing?**

-- Currently studying about Web Development, c and some other languages👨💻
+- Currently studying about Web Development, focusing on typescript and some other languages👨💻

 - Always researching and improving my knowledge! 🔭